 - The award can be taken in the UK

 - Eligible Countries: These studentships are available for the UK and international students.

-- Acceptable Course or Subjects: The financial aid positions will be awarded in Japanese studies.
+- Acceptable Course or Subjects: The scholarships will be awarded in Japanese studies.

 - Admissible Criteria: To be eligible, the applicants must meet all the following criteria:

 - You are either a current student at another university and will attend UCL in 2020/21 as a Master’s or PhD student.

 - OR you are a current student at UCL and either registered on a two-year Master’s and entering Year 2 in 2020/21 or currently registered on an MPhil/PhD program and not entering your writing-up year in 2020/21.